 Equipment gets abused in SAR operations.
-Unfortunately, if equipment is damaged and inoperable, a rescuer may not have the ability to exchange or fix it in the field.
-Lighting equipment that fails could leave a rescuer stranded in a dangerous spot needing assistance from someone else.
-Hauling, falling, transportation, rough conditions
+Hauling, falling, transportation, and rough conditions all take their toll on equipment.
+Unfortunately, if the equipment is damaged and inoperable, a rescuer may not have the ability to exchange or fix it in the field.
+Lighting equipment that fails can leave a rescuer stranded in a dangerous spot needing assistance from someone else.
+That's pulling resources away from the original mission.

 The ideal light for task lighting is a headlamp.
 Many headlamps are designed with a strong, tight beam that projects long distances.
-Yet, one of the biggest uses for a headlamp is to illuminate the area within 2-6ft.
+Yet, one of the biggest uses for a headlamp is to illuminate the area within 2-6ft of the operator.

-For smaller, personal lights, AA batteries are a common go to battery.
+For smaller, personal lights, AA batteries are a common go-to battery.
 They are readily available in stores or gas stations.
 That is a bonus for search and rescue teams that are working in rural areas.
-Also, fire and police departments will order large bricks of AA batteries for use in radios, lights, and other electronics.
+Also, fire and police departments will often provide AA batteries for use in radios, lights, and other electronics.

-For larger scene lights, the power options are rechargeable batteries or gas powered generators.
+For larger scene lights, the power options are rechargeable batteries or gas-powered generators.
 Generator light has long been the standard for scene lighting.
-Battery powered lights offer several advantages.
+Battery-powered lights offer several advantages over generator lights.

-SAR operations can be dynamic with changes in weather or circumstance.
+SAR operations are often dynamic with changes in weather or circumstance.
 New transformations can lead to Incident Command moving or different evacuation routes to be established.
-Lightweight, portable lighting can be easily moved and restaged depending on the dynamic nature of the situation.
+Lightweight, battery-powered lighting can be easily moved and restaged depending on the dynamic nature of the situation.